an-dr/r_giskard_EmotionCore/README.md

     "serotonin" ]
 ```

-Example of a core's Emotion state:
+Example of a core's Emotional state:

 ```json
 {